 CSI airtime reduction: achieve airtime reduction of CSI feedback over 802.11be for a given Nr x Nc MIMO, where Nr is the number of rows in the compressed beamforming feedback matrix, Nc is the number of columns in the compressed beamforming feedback matrix.

-Additional overhead used for AIML process: minimize the additional overhead used for AIML process.
+Additional AIML overhead: minimize the additional overhead used for AIML process.
+Additional AIML overhead may include the data used for AIML model training/inference [14],the model parameters and additional signaling.
 The data used for AIML model training/inference [14] can reuse the legacy CSI report data.

-Packet Error rate (PER): guarantee minimum SNR loss compared with 802.11be to achieve the target PER (e.g., 1%) at a given MCS in all types of channels [14] . complexity/Latency: minimize the additional computation complexity or latency required by AIML process
+Packet Error rate (PER): guarantee minimum SNR loss compared with 802.11be to achieve the target PER (e.g., 1% and/or 10%) at a given MCS in all types of channels [15] .

+Computation complexity/Latency: minimize the additional computation complexity or latency required by AIML process

 Potential features analysis